Analysis | Charles Barkley had the worst possible timing — ‘The Last Dance’ is the latest reminder

 Before he became a TNT commentator, Barkley was a fearless, brash and occasionally violent player, willing to share whatever was on his mind and unwilling to be politically correct.
 That made him a big and easy target, and he retired in 2000 with the worst possible Achilles’ heel: He never won a ring.

-Watch any random episode of TNT’s “Inside The NBA,” and Shaquille O’Neal will probably remind Barkley that he “ain’t in the club” or that he is stuck “on the outside in line.”
+Watch any episode of TNT’s “Inside The NBA,” and Shaquille O’Neal will probably remind Barkley that he “ain’t in the club” or that he’s stuck “on the outside in line.”
 There’s no adequate retort.
-If there was, the loudest mouth and wittiest jabber would have thought of it by now.
+If there were, the loudest mouth and wittiest jabber would have thought of it by now.

 Of Michael Jordan’s many foils so far in “The Last Dance” documentary, Barkley should inspire the most sympathy.
 Isiah Thomas and the “Bad Boys” Detroit Pistons were objects of Jordan’s “hate,” but they had two titles to show for it.
 The Los Angeles Lakers were no match for the Bulls in the 1991 Finals, but Magic Johnson won five titles during the “Showtime” era.
-While Clyde Drexler was destroyed by Jordan in the 1992 Finals, a trade to the Houston Rockets made him a champion in 1995.
+While Clyde Drexler got destroyed by Jordan in the 1992 Finals, a trade to the Houston Rockets made him a champion in 1995.
 Even Gary Payton, whose Seattle SuperSonics lost to the Bulls in the 1996 Finals, claimed a ring with the 2006 Miami Heat.

 But Barkley never found validation.
 He arrived in 1984, selected two spots behind Jordan in the draft.
 He initially took a back seat to established stars Julius Erving and Moses Malone in Philadelphia, but he got a taste of the Eastern Conference finals as a rookie.